Performs a calculation such as SUM or AVERAGE while respecting filtered rows.

 Code 3 means COUNTA, so the result is the number of visible non-empty cells in the range.
 This is useful for report headers, filtered record counts, and quick audit summaries.

-In cell F2, use SUBTOTAL with code 3 to count non-empty visible cells in B1:B5.
+In cell D2, count the visible non-empty cells in B1:B5.

 The visible rows can be treated as a working subset of the data.